If December is the season for giving, what is the season for asking? Let’s outstretch our hands and make space for our needs.

 I keep her near me in the form of her A Writer’s Diary.
 I flip open the book to a random page and encounter a kindred spirit who walked this road before me, and who—though her circumstances were vastly different from my own—makes me feel less isolated in the world.

 I feel less isolated when I read John Steinbeck’s journals.
 I open them often, asking for something.
-I sigh at his great sorrow and self-doubt.
+I sigh at his sorrow and self-doubt.

 Ultimately, that is what we seek with outstretched hands.
 Not answers nor resources, nor avenues to greatness, but rather to announce our self and be seen.
 To connect and commune.1